Inspired by Place: A Generative Writing Workshop in Civita di Bagnoregio, ITALY

 Writing about place has long been a way to look both inward and outward, to explore and understand ourselves by observing the world around us.
 Eudora Welty describes the experience as “…by knowing where you stand …. you grow able to judge where you are.”

 We will weave observation and readings, with journey and reflection as we work to develop skills in image, voice, language, structure, and narrative.
 The workshop is open to writers of all levels and suitable for writers of fiction, nonfiction, prose or poetry.
 With a small group of 8 to 10 participants and 2 workshop leaders will provide opportunities for plenty of one-on-one learning lessons, critiques, and time to write.
-For more information, email Gabriela or Sharon with your interest and we will be in touch!

 I believe that learning to love the process of writing leads to great writing.
 In my one-on-one coaching and group workshops for high school juniors and seniors, I help students hone their writing process skills as well as their craft, particularly as they prepare to write their college application essays.